shuvanath143/Assignment-8-PH-SKN/README.md

-# 🌍 Hero Apps Platform
+# 🌍 Hero Apps Playstore Platform

 ## 📌 Project Overview
 A modern and responsive web application built to show a apps playstore.